-NURS 4349 Nursing Jurisprudence & Ethics (3:2.5:.5,0) (Prerequisites: NURS 4342, 4233, 4343, 4344, 4347) This course serves as an introduction to nursing jurisprudence and ethics in professional practice.
+NURS 4349 Nursing Jurisprudence & Ethics (3:2.5:.5,O) This course serves as an introduction to nursing jurisprudence and ethics in professional practice.
 Students examine nursing practice acts, rules and regulations of state boards of nursing, legal and ethical position statements, principles of nursing ethics, professional boundaries and patient rights.
-Legal and ethical dilemmas as well as the duties and obligations of the professional nurse as a patient safety advocate are studied to provide safe and quality healthcare in various settings.
-A brief overview of peer review, whistleblower protections and health policy prepares the student to become more professionally engaged.
+Legal and ethical dilemmas as well as the duties and obligations of the professional nurse as a patient safety advocate are studied to assist the student with providing safe and quality healthcare in various settings.
+A brief overview of peer review, whistleblower protections, and health policy prepares the student to become more professionally engaged.